-Now compare this to the memory foam feel on the Helix PLUS.
+Now compare this to the memory foam feel on the Helix PLUS in the video below.

 Motion Transfer Differences

-During my tests, both mattresses performed about the same in regard to motion transfer.
-The glass was disturbed a bit on both mattresses.
+During my tests, both mattresses performed about the same in regard to motion transfer, and the glass was disturbed a bit on both mattresses.

-However, both the Big Fig and Helix PLUS should ensure that you don’t feel too much of your partner’s movements on your side of the mattress.
+However, both the Big Fig and Helix PLUS should ensure that people don’t feel too much of their partner’s movements on their side of the mattress.
 They could both be decent options for couples who don’t want to be disturbed by their partner’s movements.

 See how the Big Fig fares when it comes to motion transfer in the video below.

-See how the Helix PLUS’s memory foam absorbs my motion.
+See how the Helix PLUS’s memory foam absorbs my motion with the video below.

 Edge Support Differences

-If you are a larger person, you also want to think about how much of the mattress’s surface you can actually use.
-This becomes doubly important if you sleep with a partner.
+If someone is a larger person, they also should think about how much of the mattress’s surface they can actually use.
+This becomes doubly important if they sleep with a partner.